BettyOk/CypressTest/README.md

 Project Title and Description

     BrowserStack E-commerce Website Test is a project that automates the testing of the BrowserStack e-commerce website using Cypress and Cucumber for behavior-driven development (BDD).
 This         setup allows for writing and executing tests in Gherkin syntax, providing a robust framework for end-to-end testing of web applications.

 Prerequisites

-    Before setting up the project, ensure the following tools are installed:
+    Before setting up the project, the following tools were installed:

     - Node.js: [Download and install Node.js](https://nodejs.org/)
     - Cypress: Install Cypress via npm